You’ve made the decision to write a book, and now you’re researching if Xlibris Publishing is the right choice for you.

 It includes all the services of the Basic Package plus more books, U.S. Copyright, and Library of Congress registration, more design options, and hardback availability.

 The overall package costs $1499.
-For a breakdown of everything included, you can check the Xlibris Professional Publishing Package here
+You can check the Xlibris Professional Publishing Package for a breakdown of everything included.

 #3 – Custom Package: $2,099